wpeloqui/Converter/README.md

 What to do after the conversion?
 (Reveal in Finder, Open in default application)]

-  I added an Open Upon Comversion checkbox that can be selected to open the file in the default application.
+  I added an Open Upon Conversion checkbox that can be selected to open the file in the default application.